 Dinner Under the Stars: Go at sunset to El Farallon at the Resort at Pedregal.
 Overlooking the Pacific Ocean and built dramatically into the cliffs, you begin the meal at the Champagne Terrace, then proceed to the next station to pick your dinner course and sides.
 Sure it feels a little staged, but with a setting this spectacular, live music, and the waves crashing below you, who cares.
 Another scenic spot: Cocina del Mar at Esperanza also boasts killer ocean views; set on top of the cliffs of Punta Ballena.

-More Eats: Head to Edith’s for traditional Baja cuisine—think tons of seafood right on Medano Beach.
+More Eats: Head to Edith’s for traditional Baja cuisine—the Caesar salad and Bananas Foster are must-trys.
+Toro is excellent offering great food and live music.
 The casual leafy courtyard at Tres Gallos is an old school favorite of many in town.
 Serving Mexican classics, they are known for their mole—the food is good, not great, but it’s a fun vibe and a welcome casual night out.
 Need a night off from Mexican fare?
-Templo mixes it up with a fusion of South American and Asian flavors.
-If you need a sushi fix during your stay head to Nick-San, with two locations, one in downtown Cabo San Lucas and one across from the Palmilla, close to San Jose.
+Get your sushi fix during your stay and head to Nick-San, with two locations, one in downtown Cabo San Lucas and one across from the Palmilla, close to San Jose.

 Indulge: The resort at Pedegral has a fantastic 100,000 square foot spa, Luna y Mar Spa.
 You can book treatments here even if you’re not staying at the hotel –plan for a whole afternoon –there’s a sauna, steam room, saltwater spa pool and a relaxation room, all to use before or after your massage.